Conjunctive Queries: Unique Characterizations and Exact Learnability: Exact learnability with membership queries

 \begin{theorem}[from~\cite{CateDK13:learning}] For each schema $\mathcal{S}$ and $k\geq 0$, the class of all $k$-ary CQs over $\mathcal{S}$ is efficiently exactly learnable with membership and equivalence queries. \end{theorem}

 In fact, it follows from results in~\cite{CateDK13:learning} that the larger class of all \emph{unions of conjunctive queries} is efficiently exactly learnable with membership and equivalence queries (for fixed $k$ and fixed schema).
 Efficient exact learnability with membership and equivalence queries is not a monotone property of concept classes, but the result from~\cite{CateDK13:learning} transfers to CQs as well.
-For the sake of completeness, a self-contained proof of Theorem~\ref{thm:memb-equiv} is in the appendix.
+For the sake of completeness, a self-contained proof of Theorem~\ref{thm:memb-equiv} is given below as well.

-\begin{remark} For the purpose of applications discussed in Section~\ref{sec:applications}, we note that Theorems~\ref{th:learn-bounded-expansion}-~\ref{thm:memb-equiv} remain true if the safety condition for CQs were to be dropped. \end{remark}
+\begin{remark} For the purpose of applications discussed in Section~\ref{sec:applications}, we note that Theorems~\ref{th:learn-bounded-expansion}--\ref{thm:memb-equiv} remain true if the safety condition for CQs were to be dropped. \end{remark}